-Thank you for choosing the FedPayments Reporter Service.
+Thank you for choosing the FedPayments Reporter Service for FedACH.
 We are ready to work with you to make this a smooth and easy transition.
 Following are the steps to take to streamline your implementation process, including contacts to help you with questions at any step along the way.
 Depending on the access solution and services to which you already subscribe, you may be able to omit several of these steps.
 Read the steps carefully to determine which apply to you.
-If you need advice or assistance at any step of the process, consult your FedACH Sales Specialist.
+If you need advice or assistance at any step of the process, consult your relationship manager.

 Use the following links to determine which access solution provides the services/features your organization needs and the number and type of Subscribers who will need access to those solutions in your organization.

 - Review the 2023 FedLine Solutions Services Comparison Matrix (PDF)

 - Review your security and contingency procedures to ensure that appropriate safeguards are in place when using any FedLine® Solution

 Federal Reserve Financial Services use is governed by applicable Operating Circulars.
 In addition, the Board of Governors of the Federal Reserve System has responsibility for implementing certain laws pertaining to a wide range of banking and financial activities.
 The following apply to FedACH Services.

 - Operating Circular 4: ACH Items - governs clearing and settlement of commercial ACH credit and debit items.
 Appendix F1 specifically discusses the FedPayments Reporter Service for FedACH Services.